davidrc42/dexonlineCLI/README.md

 ```
 USAGE

-go in the configuration of your shell(bashrc,zshrc) and make a convinient alias like:
+go in the configuration of your shell(bashrc,zshrc) and make a convenient alias like:
 ```
 alias dexonline='<path to dexonlineCLI>/main.py'
 ```